kprohith/rkpblog.tech/content/posts/2020-10-09-bookshelf.md

 - Culture Series
 - The Martian
 - Artemis
-- Godel, Escher, Bach
-- Thinking in Systems
-- Metaphors We Live By
-- The Black Swan
-- Sapiens
-- Deep Work
-- Ideas by Peter Watson
-- Guns, Germs and Steel
-- The Righteous Mindbody
-- The Selfish Gene
-- THe Design of Everyday Things
 - Nonviolent Communication
 - Meditatons by Marcus Aurelius
 - Hyperbole and a Half